-As examined so far, the QEP played a certain role in bolstering Japan's economy, in particular by stabilizing the financial system.
-Such stimulative effects failed to be transmitted to the outside of the financial system, suggesting that the transmission channel between the financial and non-financial sectors had been blocked.
-The QEP did not thus produce the effect of reversing the financial market's expectations that deflation would persist, as discussed in Okina and Shiratsuka (2004a).
+As examined so far, the QEP played a certain role in bolstering Japan's economy, in particular by stabilizing the financial system.20 Such stimulative effects failed to be transmitted outside the financial system, however, suggesting that the transmission channel between the financial and nonfinancial sectors had been blocked.21 The QEP thus did not produce the effect of reversing the financial market's expectations that deflation would persist, as discussed in Okina and Shiratsuka (2004a).

-At the same time, the QEP produced certain side-effects particularly coming from pushing short-term interest rates down to virtually zero, evidenced as a deterioration in the functioning of the money markets.
-That is clearly visible in the sharp decline in the outstanding amounts of the uncollateralized call market: from around 20 trillion yen in early 2001 to 3.4 trillion yen in December 2002 (Figure 8).
-Such declined outstanding amounts of the uncollateralized call market did not recover in 2004-05 even after Japan's financial system restored its stability as a whole, with resolving the nonperforming loan problem.
+At the same time, the QEP produced certain side effects, particularly stemming from pushing short-term interest rates down to virtually zero, evident as a deterioration in the functioning of the money markets.22 That is clearly visible in the sharp decline in the outstanding amounts of the uncollateralized call market: from around 20 trillion in early 2001 to 3.4 trillion in December 2002 (Figure 8).
+Such a decline in the outstanding amount of the uncollateralized call market was not significantly reversed in 2004-05, even after Japan's financial system restored its stability as a whole, by resolving the nonperforming-loan problem.